Castor Oil for Boils: The Only Remedy You’ll Ever Need

 Castor oil helps to promote healing by penetrating deep into the skin.
 This allows it to deliver its healing properties directly to the source of the infection, helping to speed up the healing process

 Castor oil can also help to promote healing and prevent scarring.
-Castor oil can help to keep the skin moist, which can help to prevent the skin from drying out and cracking.
+Castor oil can help keep the skin moist, which can help prevent the skin from drying out and cracking.
 This can help to prevent scarring.

 How to Use Castor Oil for Boils